krcs/make-openssl/README.md

 - GPG (https://www.gpg4win.org/)
 - GIT (https://git-scm.com/) for compiling source from github. (make-openssl-github-master.ps1)

-- Visual Studio 2017 with command prompt tools installed.
+- Visual Studio 2017command prompt tools.
   If you want to use other versions of VS add element to `$vcvarsall` array with full path to `vcvarsall.bat` file.

   Example: